Vector Festival 2019 | Program Highlights

-The full Vector Festival 2018 program will be released on June 19th, 2018 at vectorfestival.org.
-Individual event tickets and festival passes will be available beginning June 20th, 2018 at vectorfestival.org.
+The full Vector Festival 2019 program, as well as individual event tickets and festival passes, will be available on June 12, 2019 at vectorfestival.org.

 Katie Micak is an artist, curator, and researcher, whose work includes video and performance art practices, collaborative design, and an investigation of the integration of chatbots/robots into physical environments.
 Micak is a founding member of Vector.
 She holds an MFA from Syracuse University in Transmedia Studies, and is a recent MA graduate from OCADU’s Digital Futures Program.
 Micak is also an educator in new media art practices.
 She has served as the Gallery Director of Spark Contemporary in Syracuse, NY and Propeller in Toronto, and was the Digital Media Department Manager at the Phillips Collection in Washington, DC.